LeviMatias/Multithreaded-Compressor/README.md

 robin, and storing the results in the outfile.

 Objectives:
-Implement the whole program using RAII
+-Implement the whole program using RAII
-Practive the use of standard library structures, specially: std::threads std::mutex std::conditional_variable
+-Practice the use of standard library structures, specially: std::threads std::mutex std::conditional_variable